Friday, October 13, 2023

 Babs looks gorgeous (of course), but may be working a bit too hard at that acting stuff…

-a movie which felt less London-ish than this, including LAWRENCE OF ARABIA and THE
+ever seen a movie which felt less London-ish than this, including LAWRENCE OF

 Robert Flemyng is really sweating his way through that acting himself…